NexGen-3D-Printing/SetupStreamingServices-Brave/README.md

 ### Uninstalling
 1. Delete the launchers from Steam.
 2. Remove the related .desktop files from ~/Applications.
-3. Delete steamfork-browser-open from ~/bin.
+3. Delete steam-browser-open from ~/bin.